 Fallbrook Union Elementary School District was not identified as in need of comprehensive support and improvement, nor were any schools identified as in need of targeted assistance.
 In the case that support and improvement are needed for CSI or TSI schools, FUESD will prioritize funding based on the highest percentage of students within the identified area in the district or school, providing professional development and support based on district and/or school needs assessments and an analysis of local data in the area of need identified by the CA Dashboard.
-Funding will be allocated based on a per-pupil allocation within the identified student groups at a minimum.
-FUESD determines Title II funding is used based on professional development survey, professional development feedback evaluations, and identified needs based on the district Blueprint and LCAP goals.
-Title II funds opportunities district-wide for a variety of learning opportunities to new certificated staff, teacher leadership development, school leadership, classified staff, and all certificated teachers.
+Funding will be allocated based on a per-pupil allocation within identified student groups at a minimum.

+FUESD determines Title II funding areas based on the professional development survey, professional development feedback evaluations, and identified needs based on the district Blueprint and LCAP goals.
+Title II fund opportunities districtwide for a variety of learning opportunities to new certificated staff, teacher leadership development, school leadership, classified staff, and all certificated teachers.
 Funds are used in a centralized manner to the groups listed above unless a school has been identified to have additional needs via our local and state data.
-In the 20-21 school year, additional Title II has been allocated to provide district wide support in the area of remote/distance learning and technology.
+In the 20-21 school year, additional Title II has been allocated to provide districtwide support in the area of remote/distance learning and technology.
 Since it is the district's policy to focus professional development on areas of need, whether content or site, we will continue to evaluate programs, analyze data, and address CA Dashboard weakness annually.
-If identified as CSI or TSI funds base on highest percentage children count will be directed to support improvement for the identified site(s), a comprehensive plan will be developed in alignment with the need, and then other needs will be considered.
-Data and Ongoing Consultation to Support Continuous Improvement ESSA SECTION 2102(b)(2)(D) Provide a description of how the LEA will use data and ongoing consultation described in Section 2102(b)(3) to continually update and improve activities supported under this part.
-THIS ESSA PROVISION IS ADDRESSED BELOW:
+If identified as CSI or TSI funds base on a highest percentage of children count will be directed to support improvement for the identified site(s), a comprehensive plan will be developed in alignment with the need, and then other needs will be considered.

+Data and Ongoing Consultation to Support Continuous Improvement

+ESSA SECTION 2102(b)(2)(D)

+Provide a description of how the LEA will use data and ongoing consultation described in Section 2102(b)(3) to continually update and improve activities supported under this part.